• Home

 SHADWELL - OLD STATION BUILDING

 This original station building was one of the oldest on the network, and was built over a spring.
 First opened by the East London Railway in 1876, It was renamed Shadwell & St. George-in-the-East in 1900 but reverted to its original name in 1918.
-In 1983, a new ticket hall was built on Cable Street, replacing this original station building.
+In 1983, a new ticket hall was built on Cable Street, replacing this original station building which was eventually demolished a few years ago.

 LEA BRIDGE ROAD STATION